Dog bite victim resources ::

 On April 28, 2007, Anthony Solesky's son and two other boys were attacked by a loose pit bull.
 Anthony's son suffered life-altering injuries in the incident (watch the powerful 911 call here).
 "Dangerous by Default" is a first hand account by Anthony about the attack and its aftermath.
 In a raw, powerful voice, Anthony leads readers through his son's painful ordeal, the court case, and the community upheaval and healing that followed.

 On Behalf of Innocents

 Following a near fatal attack by two pit bulls on November 5, 1992 while walking in a public park, Caress Garten tells her story of survival.
 Each step guided her toward the mission to change the law and hold irresponsible owners accountable for vicious dogs.
-In 1993, and on behalf of Garten's efforts, the State of Indiana passed Indiana Code § 15-20-1-4, which criminally penalizes owners of vicious dogs.
+In 1993, and on behalf of Garten's efforts, the State of Indiana passed Indiana Code § 15-20-1-4, which criminally penalizes owners of vicious dogs after a serious attack.

 The 100 Silliest Things People Say About Dogs